muppet9010/Factorio-The-Factory-And-The-Factory/README.md

 Done v1:
- - map tiles are claimed by a team using a land claim marker (team tile). team tiles cost 1 copper to make and you start the game with 100 per team. a team tile is something that is placed on the ground and not a direct map tile.
+ - map tiles are claimed by a team using a land claim marker (team tile). team tiles cost 1 copper to make.
- - you may only place all buildings on team tiles. they will be blocked by the game on other team's tiles and unclaimed tiles.
+ - you may only place all buildings and landmines on team tiles or unclaimed tiles. they will be blocked by the game on other team's tiles.
- - you may place landmines on own tiles and unclaimed tiles, but not on the other teams tiles.
  - 2 new forces each set to enemy with each other, but with a mutual cease fire
  - breach is allied to everyone including biters

 TODO v1:
- - have a construction/deconstruction tool for land claiming. this tool can handle allowed/blocked actions
+ - placing buildings (not landmines) on unclaimed tiles will automatically place team tiles if you/storage has enough. otherwise the building will be returned to the player/robot.
+ - a team tile is something that you use a special selection tool to draw the area you want to claim. allowing varying sized areas at a time.
+ - start the game with a number of land claims per team ???
  - a team's tile can be placed on another teams tile to create a crosshatched area if the space is unoccupied. the team making the crosshatch must have their new crosshatch tile connected to another of their tiles or crosshatchs.
  - nothing can be built on a cross hatched area by either team.
  - power poles don't attach to other team
- - power poles can only be placed where their entire powered radius can have team tiles placed under them or crosshatched. on placing the power pole team tiles for their powered radius will be takne from the player/logistic network and placed. otherwise the pole will be ripped up and returned.
+ - power poles can only be placed where their entire powered radius can have team tiles placed under them or crosshatched. on placing the power pole team tiles for their powered radius will be takne from the player/logistic network and placed. otherwise the pole will be ripped up and returned. same behaviour as when placing buildings and their footprint being land claimed.
- - color overlay or fog on other teams buildings to distinguish (until 0.17 fancyness)
+ - add a large wooden power pole with long wire reach, but no powered area. effectient for taking power across unclaimed land early on. (seperate mod, but as pre-req)
+ - add a tag to player names to show which team they are on, maybe force colours on them?

  - go on tile that is claimed by the other team = breach
  - if damage other team or their buildings (other than landmines) = breach
  - if kill biters on other teams tiles or while attacking other teams buildings = breach